SynBioDex/SBOL-visual/Glyphs/location/README.md

 Biopolymer Location is a "stem-top" glyph for describing small sites.
 In this system:

-- the top glyph indicates the type of site (i.e., Biopolymer Location)
+- the top glyph indicates the type of site (e.g., Biopolymer Location)
 - the stem glyph indicates whether the site affects DNA, RNA, or protein (respectively: straight, wavy, or looped)

 ![glyph specification](stem-top-specification.png)